 “The ache for home lives in all of us.
 The safe place where we can go as we are and not be questioned.” — Maya Angelou

-The Dinner Party is a global community with a powerful purpose: to connect people in their 20’s and 30’s who have experienced significant loss.
+The Dinner Party is a global community with a powerful purpose: to connect people in their 20s and 30s who have experienced significant loss.
 In order to ensure members feel safe sharing openly, cofounders Carla Fernandez and Lennon Flowers chose to center their community around potluck dinners hosted in members’ homes.
-Where they gather is a critical part of their community experience.
+Where they gather is a critical part of their experience.

 These days, your options for platforms are plentiful.
 You can gather people in big groups or small, online or offline, live or asynchronous, frequently or infrequently.
 You can center your community around dinners or brunch, launch a big conference, create a Facebook Group, or launch a custom online platform.
-If you’re overwhelmed by all the options, you can check out the CMX Guide to Community Platforms, which will also give you a process for finding the right place for your community.
+If you’re overwhelmed by all the options, check out the CMX Guide to Community Platforms, which will also give you a process for finding the right place.

-For some communities, like a community of lawyers I recently spoke to, it’s important that you choose a place that’s easy for your members to use.
+For some, like a community of lawyers I recently spoke to, it’s important that you choose a place that’s easy for your members to use.
 For lawyers, who are busy and reliant on email, a simple Google Group was a good fit.

-For other communities, inconvenience can be a powerful tool for getting members out of their comfort zone.
+For others, inconvenience can be a powerful tool for getting members out of their comfort zone.
 To participate in Burning Man you need to spend a lot of money, drive for hours with loads of supplies, and then survive in the desert for over a week.
-The struggle is a critical part of the experience because they want attendees to feel free from the “default world”.
+The struggle is a critical part of the experience because they want attendees to feel free from the “default world.”